Kolbeinn Sigþórsson: Ajax

 On 4 July 2011, it was announced that the clubs had agreed a fee of €4.5 million and the player signed a contract with the AFC Ajax.
 In an interview, Kolbeinn stated that it was a dream come true to work with Dennis Bergkamp and Frank de Boer.
 He scored his first goal for the club in a pre-season friendly against Brøndby IF, scoring with a header in the 38th minute.
 On 30 July 2011, he made his first appearance in a competitive match for Ajax, as the team lost the Johan Cruyff Shield 2–1 to Twente.
 On 14 August 2011, Kolbeinn scored his first league goal for Ajax in a 5–1 victory over Heerenveen at the Amsterdam Arena.
 He scored another goal against VVV Venlo the following week, and two more goals against Vitesse, taking his tally to 4 goals in 4 league matches.

 In October 2011, Kolbeinn fractured his ankle and was ruled out for the rest of the season.
 However, on 12 March 2012, he trained for the first time in about five months without complications.
-He made his return to the Ajax side on 1 April 2012, coming of the bench to score the last goal in a 6–0 win over Heracles Almelo.
+He made his return to the Ajax side on 1 April 2012, coming off the bench to score the last goal in a 6–0 win over Heracles Almelo.
 That season, he also suffered a dislocated shoulder.